ShadowKV: KV Cache in Shadows for High-Throughput Long-Context LLM Inference

 The algorithm of \Sys is divided into two main phases: pre-filling and decoding.
 The pre-filling phase involves low-rank decomposition of the post-RoPE key cache, offloading the value cache, and constructing landmarks to facilitate subsequent high-throughput decoding.
 The decoding phase includes accurate KV selection and efficient sparse KV cache reconstruction.

 \paragraph{Pre-filling.} During the pre-filling phase, we optimize GPU memory usage by performing low-rank compression on the key cache of each layer and offloading values to the CPU.
-Specifically, as demonstrated in \cref{alg:prefill} and \cref{fig:prefill}, we apply SVD on the pre-RoPE key cache and store only the low-rank representations for each layer.
+Specifically, as demonstrated in \cref{alg:prefill}, we apply SVD on the pre-RoPE key cache and store only the low-rank representations for each layer.
 Post-RoPE key cache is segmented into chunks, with the mean of each chunk computed as landmarks.
 By computing the cosine similarity within these chunks, we identify poorly approximated tokens as outliers.
 This small set of outliers is gathered and stored on the GPU as the static cache, while the remaining key cache is maintained as compact landmarks, with the corresponding values offloaded to the CPU memory.

 \paragraph{High-throughput Decoding.} For incoming queries, we first compute the approximate attention scores using the landmarks.
 As detailed in \cref{alg:dec}, by identifying the top-k scoring chunk indices, the corresponding values are retrieved from the CPU, and the key cache is simultaneously reconstructed from low-rank projections, effectively concealing the construction of the key cache.
-Based on the insight that the KV cache has temporal locality, we build cache-aware CUDA kernels, reducing computation and value fetching by 60\%.
-As shown in \cref{fig:decoding}, we conduct an index scan to detect the missed chunks and only rebuild the necessary KV pairs on-the-fly.
+Based on the insight that the KV cache has temporal locality, we conduct an index scan to detect the missed chunks and only rebuild the necessary KV pairs on-the-fly, reducing computation and data fetching by 60\% with optimized CUDA kernels.